kaleabmelkie/meseret/README.md

 To recap, the above router (`TaskRouter`) and the model (`TasksModel`) are included in the `ServerApp` (`taskOrganizer`).
 When the `taskOrganizer` is started, it:

-1. connects to a MongoDB server at a specified `MONGO_URI` environment variable (or default to `mongodb://localhost/task-organizer`),
+1. connects to a MongoDB server at a specified `MONGO_URI` environment variable (or defaults to `mongodb://localhost/task-organizer`),
 2. loads configured Mongoose database models (`TasksModel`),
 3. launches an HTTP Koa server at a specified `PORT` environment variable (or defaults to `3000`) on `localhost`,
 4. serves the static directory `./react/build/`,